 Blogs are Easier to Setup, But...

-Just because blogs are easier to setup, it doesn't mean that's the one you should choose.
-Many people make the mistake of choosing a blog when they really need a website or a combination of both (WordPress).
+Many people make the mistake of choosing a blog format when they really need a combination of both blog-like content and static pages

 If you liked this, please share.
 Thanks!